mskandalis/hybrid_nli_fr/README.md

 This work was supported by the Defence Innovation Agency (AID) of the Directorate General of Armament (DGA) of the French Ministry of Armed Forces, and by the ICO, _Institut Cybersécurité Occitanie_, funded by Région Occitanie, France.

-Part of this research was carried out during a research stay in Utrecht University with the Erasmus+ programme.
+Part of the research was carried out during a research stay in Utrecht University with the support of the Erasmus+ programme.